wbailey/wbailey.github.io/source/_posts/2013-09-24-career-levels.markdown

 > If you could describe what an engineer at this level will do using only word, what would it be?

-A single word is succint, descriptive and most importantly memorable.
+A single word is succinct, descriptive and most importantly memorable.
 It will be easy for your teams to digest and in discussions leverage the simplicity.
 A single word is only useful if we can provide context so the next step in the framework is to provide a single sentence description of the level.